haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 This is an another way of pulling out data that has some meaning or patterns present in it.
 When you browse over any e-commerce site, for a given query your mouse movement leaving out some meaning about those items.
 They are related items !.
-So if you pull out the click stream done by an user for a session we can find the related items and using that data we can do recommendations for a given query.
+So if you pull out the clickstream done by a user for a session we can find the related items and using that data we can do recommendations for a given query.